Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

 We first study the braiding process of the Kagome bands in group 1 formed by the phonon branches $\mathcal{B}_{10,11,12}$ at 7\% strained silicate.
 As shown in Fig.~\ref{1braiding}(a), without an electric field, the Kagome bands at the $\Gamma$ point are comprised of a single band $\mathcal{B}_{10}$ associated with a 1D irreducible representation (irrep) $\Gamma_1$ and a doubly degenerate band $\mathcal{B}_{11,12}$ associated with a 2D irrep $\Gamma_5$.
 Away from $\Gamma$, the doubly degenerate bands split, each carrying a different 1D irrep along the $\Gamma$-M and K-$\Gamma$ high-symmetry lines.

 Applying an electric field increases the frequency of the non-degenerate band $\mathcal{B}_{10}$ at $\Gamma$ while reducing the frequency of the degenerate bands $\mathcal{B}_{11,12}$.
-As a result, a phonon band inversion takes place at an electric field of 0.7 eV/\AA, and nodes are formed by inverted bands with different irreps.
+The $\mathcal{B}_{10}$ vibrational mode at $\Gamma$ corresponds to an out-of-plane displacement of silicon atoms and an opposite-direction displacement of oxygen atoms, and the $\mathcal{B}_{11,12}$ mode consists of both the in-plane displacements of silicon atoms and the out-of-plane displacements of oxygen atoms (for details, see the vibrational patterns in Supplementary Fig.\,4).
+For the $\mathcal{B}_{10}$ mode, the two types of atoms carry out-of-plane Born effective charges of +1.0 and $-0.5$, respectively, and an out-of-plane electric field can enhance the opposite out-of-plane motions of two types of atoms with opposite signs of Born effective charge, which hardens the vibrational mode and increases the frequency of $\mathcal{B}_{10}$ at $\Gamma$.
+For the $\mathcal{B}_{11,12}$ mode at $\Gamma$, the out-of-plane electric field increases the out-of-plane distance between Si and O atoms, leading to weakened interatomic interactions and reduced phonon frequencies.
+Upon the electric field, the frequency of the lower $\mathcal{B}_{10}$ increases while the frequency of the higher $\mathcal{B}_{11,12}$ decreases, and a phonon band inversion takes place at an electric field of 0.7 eV/\AA.
+As a result, new nodes are formed by the inverted bands with different irreps.
 For bands $\mathcal{B}_{10}$ and $\mathcal{B}_{11}$, a node forms near $\Gamma$ along the K-$\Gamma$ high-symmetry line as the two bands belong to different $\Lambda_1$ and $\Lambda_2$ irreps.
 On the other hand, there is no crossing point along $\Gamma$-M because the two bands belong to the same $\Sigma_1$ irrep.
-Due to the $C_6$ rotational symmetry of the system, there are six nodes in total along the different K-$\Gamma$ lines in the full Brillouin zone, as indicated by the yellow circles in Fig.~\ref{1braiding}(b).
+Due to the $C_6$ rotational symmetry of the system, there are six nodes in total within the gap $\Delta_{10}$ along the different K-$\Gamma$ lines in the full Brillouin zone, as indicated by the yellow circles in Fig.~\ref{1braiding}(b).
 For bands $\mathcal{B}_{11}$ and $\mathcal{B}_{12}$, six nodes form along $\Gamma$-M as they belong to the distinct irreps $\Sigma_1$ and $\Sigma_2$, while there is no crossing point along K-$\Gamma$ since there the two bands belong to the same irrep $\Lambda_1$.
 As a result, six nodes are created near the $\Gamma$ point within the gap $\Delta_{11}$ at 0.7 eV/\AA, as indicated by the cyan triangles in Fig.~\ref{1braiding}(b).

-Further increasing the electric field enhances the phonon band inversion, such that the six nodes of gap $\Delta_{10}$ (yellow circles) move away from $\Gamma$ towards the K points, and the six nodes of gap $\Delta_{11}$ (cyan triangles) move away from $\Gamma$ towards the M points.